I realize that not many people will have the equipment, time or desire to make their own homemade Italian sausage.

 Instructions

-- Hang them out to dry!
+- Optional: Traditional sausage making calls for curing the links.
 Be creative with how you chose to dry your meat.
 I would suggest doing this inside or in a garage instead of outdoors due to insects and other animals wanting to nibble on your hard work.
 As previously mentioned, I used my laundry drying rack and aluminum foil.
 Also place a towel underneath the drying rack to catch any drips.
-Allow to dry for 2-3 hours.
+Allow to cure for 2-3 hours.
+If you see any air bubbles you can puncture them with a sterilized sewing needle, although they won't cause any problems if you leave them.

 Jessica can you please explain the cure?
 I’m learning about making sausage and have learned the importance of using cure #1 or Prague powder to keep safe from botulism when the product is at or around room temp for long periods of time.